crccheck/raphael-svg-import-classic/CONTRIBUTING.md

 # Contributing to Raphael SVG Import Classic

-* Check out the latest `master` to make sure the feature hasn't been implemented or the bug hasn't been fixed yet
-* Check out the issue tracker to make sure someone already hasn't requested it and/or contributed it
-* Fork the project
+* [ ] Fork the project
-* Start a feature/bugfix branch
+* [ ] Start a feature/bugfix branch with a meaningful branch name
-* Commit and push until you are happy with your contribution
+* [ ] Hack away.
+Don't worry about being perfect!
-* Make sure to add tests for it.
-This is important to prevent it from breaking in the future.
+* [ ] Make sure to add tests for it.
+This is important to prevent your change from breaking in the future.
+If your pull request does not have tests, it may take longer to get accepted.
+* [ ] Run `make delint` to auto-format the code
-* Add yourself to the contributors list in `package.json`
+* [ ] Add yourself to the contributors list in `package.json`